Anthonyxw87/eightPuzzle/README.md

 - **solve beam(k)**: Solve the puzzle from its current state by adapting local beam search with k states.
 You will need to define an evaluation function which you should describe in your writeup.
 It should have a minimum of zero at the goal state.
 When the goal is found, print the number of tile moves and solution as for A-star search.

 - **maxNodes(n)**: Specifies the maximum number of nodes to be considered during a search.
 If this limit is exceeded during search an error message should be printed.

+### Experimentation
+For experimention section, refer to the AI_Write_Up_Programming_Assignment_1, and is explained in the experiments section at the end of the document.